Diffusion Models in Recommendation Systems: A Survey

-\textbf{Efficient Sampling via ODE Solvers.} In parallel, Song et al. \cite{song2020score} proposed a general framework of diffusion models from the aspect of stochastic differential equations (SDE) whose reverse process can be solved by numerical approaches to enhance efficiency.
-The diffusion process $\{x(t)\}_{t=0}^T$ under the continuous time interval $t \in [0, \dots, T]$, with $x(0) \sim p_0$ as the data distribution and $x(t) \sim p_t$ as the prior distribution, the diffusion is modeled as the solution to an Ito SDE \cite{anderson1982reverse} as:
+\textbf{Efficient Sampling via ODE Solvers.} In parallel, Song et al. \cite{song2020score} propose a general framework of diffusion models from the aspect of stochastic differential equations (SDE) whose reverse process can be solved by numerical approaches to enhance efficiency.
+The SDE corresponds to a deterministic process with the same marginal probability densities, which satisfies to be an ordinary differential equation (ODE) that is more efficiently computed by existing solvers.